Webflow vs WordPress: Is WF a Good WP Alternative?

 In conclusion, the decision between WordPress and Webflow should be based on your unique project requirements and preferences:

 WordPress, on the other hand, shines in its versatility and expansive ecosystem.
 It's an excellent choice for various website types, from blogs and portfolio sites to complex e-commerce platforms and web applications.
-WordPress boasts a vast library of themes, plugins, and a robust community, providing limitless possibilities for customization and expansion.
+WordPress boasts a vast library of themes, plugins, and a robust community, providing limitless possibilities for customization.
 With the right optimizations and plugins, WordPress can be made SEO-friendly.

 Uros Mikic